andguerreiro/games/extract_games.md

-# How to extract games names:
+# How to extract games names

 With Heroic Games Launcher installed via Flatpak and with the below stores connected: